Frequently Asked Questions

 I take enormous pride in my work and go to extraordinary lengths to ensure you’re happy at the end of the day!

-If you want a themed wedding – whether it be a colour theme or some other type of theme, I will dress accordingly and, unless others, I won’t charge you anything extra!!
+If you want a themed wedding – whether it be a colour theme or some other type of theme, I will dress accordingly and, unlike others, I won’t charge you anything extra!!

 Immersing myself in my work, which I truly love, I can absolutely guarantee you a truly personalised, unique ceremony that will have your guests raving.
 There is nothing worse, than having bored guests!!